EmiirBulut/README/README.md

 - 👋 Hi, I’m @EmiirBulut
-- 👀 I’m interested in .Net technologies and web development
+- 👀 I’m interested in web technologies and web development
-- 🌱 I’m currently learning .Net Core right now
+- 🌱 I’m currently learning Laravel and Vue right now
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me
    - go don't be shy mail me --> emirbulut9789@gmail.com